 - Sprinkle half of the chopped basil and add half of the crumbled feta cheese all over.

 - Start placing the shrimp in the sauce, pressing gently a little.
 No need to fully incorporated into the sauce, half way is fine.

-- Add the rest of the feta cheese, sprinkle some chopped basil, and some oregano leaves and drizzle 1-2 tbsp extra virgin olive oil.
+- Add the rest of the feta cheese, sprinkle some chopped basil, and some oregano leaves and drizzle 1-2 tablespoons extra virgin olive oil.Bake for 20 minutes.